itsliamegan/draft/README.md

 [EventSource][event_source] which is hooked into by the listener
 - The **listener** subscribes to changes from the EventSource and updates the page to reflect the changed HTML and CSS

-## Caveats

-Draft is still a prototype; it hasn't been extensively tested outside of personal use.
-Some common scenarios haven't been implemented yet, and will simply crash the program.
-CPU and filesystem resources, though they've been fine in my own usage, might be improperly or excessively used.
-Security has been almost completely ignored, since this is a tool for use on a personal development machine.

-Known causes of crashes:

-- Having a directory present in the target directory
-- Trying to visit the URL of a directory

-Known limitations:
-- Changes to the document `<head>`, though they are announced, are not processed by the listener

 [event_source]: https://developer.mozilla.org/en-US/docs/Web/API/EventSource